Elsie Paroubek: Investigation

 Detectives Joseph, Komorous, and Sheehan accompanied Frank Paroubek in his search for the departed wagon which was initially believed to be headed for Round Lake, Illinois, a village about 50 miles northwest of Chicago, where seven wagons were camped.
 Farmers in the area were alerted to be on watch.
-When local residents started asking "gypsies" about Elsie and attempting to search the wagons, they broke camp again and moved on to Volo, Illinois, 43 miles from Chicago.
+When local residents started asking camp residents about Elsie and attempted to search the wagons, they broke camp again and moved on to Volo, Illinois, 43 miles from Chicago.
 Volo residents reported a child matching Elsie's description and said she appeared to be "stupefied" or "drugged" and partly covered with a blanket.
-They also attempted to search the wagons, but the "gypsies" immediately broke camp and departed for McHenry, Illinois, about 60 miles northwest of Chicago.
-When police caught up with them at McHenry, they discovered the little girl was a "gypsy" and did not match Elsie's description.
+They also attempted to search the wagons, but the camp residents immediately broke camp and departed for McHenry, Illinois, about 60 miles northwest of Chicago.
+When police caught up with them at McHenry, they discovered the little girl was a camp resident and did not match Elsie's description.
 Meanwhile, Police Capt.
 Mahoney assigned men to drag the drainage canals near Elsie's home on April 12 and again on the 15th.

 In several instances, a child was found in a camp who did resemble Elsie, such that even Frank was momentarily certain it was his daughter and it would take some time to convince him it was a mistake.
-As late as April 24, when a little girl somewhat answering Elsie's description was found in a "gypsy" camp near 18th and South Halsted Streets, Frank fell to his knees and prayed.
+As late as April 24, when a little girl somewhat resembling Elsie's description was found in a Romani camp near 18th and South Halsted Streets, Frank fell to his knees and prayed.

 The reason for her capture was attributed by police to "the natural love of the wandering people for blue-eyed, yellow-haired children".
-Elsie was consistently described as small, with light golden hair and blue eyes, wearing a red one-piece dress, lace shoes (shoes with laces rather than buttons), and black stockings.
+Elsie was consistently described as small, with light golden hair and blue eyes, wearing a red one-piece dress, laced shoes, and black stockings.

 The little girl is described as having long curly golden hair, blue eyes, and pink chubby cheeks with a prominent dimple in each.
 At the time she disappeared, she wore a red hat, a red dress, black stockings, and high top black boots.